status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/index.md

 The Portal history, beacon and state sub-networks are already operational on the public Portal mainnet.

-Fluffy is default ran on the [Portal mainnet](https://github.com/ethereum/portal-network-specs/blob/master/bootnodes.md#bootnodes-mainnet) but can also be run on a (local) testnet.
+The Nimbus Portal client is default ran on the [Portal mainnet](https://github.com/ethereum/portal-network-specs/blob/master/bootnodes.md#bootnodes-mainnet) but can also be run on a (local) testnet.

 ### Supported sub-networks and content